stevenbliu/ETL/README.md

   - Example: Create features such as churn probability or customer profiling.
 - [ ] Write **complex SQL queries** involving joins, window functions, and aggregations for real-time and batch data.
 - [ ] Ensure **data quality** through transformations, handling null values, and ensuring data consistency.
+- [ ] Performance Optimization with Spark
+  - [ ] Partioning - When you know what keys will see a lot of operations
+  - [ ] Caching - When you expect the same dataset to be re-used multiple times
+  - [ ] Broadcast Join - When one DataFrame is small enough to fit in memory and you want to optimize join performance
+  - [ ] Coalescing - When reducing the number of partitions after transformations, particularly before saving the data to disk or external systems
+  - [ ] Push Down Predicates - When reading data from external sources (like databases) to minimize the data read into Spark.

 ### 7. Real-Time Fraud Detection Pipeline
 - [ ] Set up **Flink** or **Kafka Streams** for fraud detection with real-time transaction data.